-CPAP improves work productivity for sleep apnea patientsApril 10th, 2013 in Sleep apnea /
+CPAP improves work productivity for sleep apnea patientsApril 10, 2013 in Medicine & Health / Sleep apnea

 Continuous positive airway pressure is effective at increasing work productivity, according to a new study.